pressureless/paper_md/SIERE/siere.md

 ```

-Notice that the ERE expression, $hφ_1(hJ_G)G(u)$, can be evaluated in the subspace first, and then projected back to the original space.
+Notice that the ERE expression, $h φ_1(h J_G) G(u)$, can be evaluated in the subspace first, and then projected back to the original space.

 The additive method defined by inserting Eqs.
 (8) and (9) into Eq.(5) has three advantages: